Adonat74/Portfolio/README.md

 ## Résultat Google Lighthouse :chart_with_upwards_trend:

+- The home page
 ![Screenshot of the result of google lighthouse on the index.html page](./images/index.png)

+- The project page
 ![Screenshot of the result of google lighthouse on the project.html page](./images/projets.png)

+- The contact page
 ![Screenshot of the result of google lighthouse on the contact.html page](./images/contact.png)

 ## Technologies utilisées :wrench: